Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 how to fit a double-breasted suit vest: the front

 Most commonly, you’ll find peak or shawl lapels on double-breasted vests.
-But, again, this is a circumstance where you should always keep your jacket on because it will be a more formal occasion.
+But again, you should always keep your jacket on because it will be a more formal occasion.

 The Back

-Suit vests almost always have a buckle in the back to adjust the waist of the vest.
+Suit vests almost always have a buckle at the back to adjust the waist.
 This can help make the vest slimmer or give you breathing room.

 how to fit a suit vest: the back